mkuti/FlagGame/README.md

 ### 3. What is culturally appropriate
 Appropriate for 6years old minimum and user-friendly for their age and dextirity
 - *strategy*
-    -  make sure random fact are relevant for kids and do not contain inappropriate content
+    - Make sure random fact are relevant for kids and do not contain inappropriate content

-> each button is not too small
+    - Each button is not too small

-> font size big enough for a child of 6years old who is learning to read
+    - Font size big enough for a child of 6years old who is learning to read

 ### 4. What content would be relevant
 Flags and countries of the world (not fake, not regions or small ethnies) - appropriate random fact for kids
 - *strategy*
-> study the flag API and see if only real countries flag are in there, also maybe see if possible to remove the most known flags to make the game already up from basic level (ex: US, UK, France...)
+    - Study the flag API and see if only real countries flag are in there, also maybe see if possible to remove the most known flags to make the game already up from basic level (ex: US, UK, France...)

-> study random fact API and see if all content is appropriate - if needed I will make up one API myself with random fact more relevant to kids
+    - Study random fact API and see if all content is appropriate - if needed I will make up one API myself with random fact more relevant to kids

 ### 5. Why is this so special
 Hard to find simple games which are also educational for kids and adults on desktop or browser (not app).
 Most online games have poor or too complex design with a lot of content
+- *strategy*
-- *strategy* > catchy and compelling website, with brief but effective content.
+    - Catchy and compelling website, with brief but effective content.

 During my research in planning and designing the website, I asked a few questions to some friends who could be potential clients and also the practitioner himself.
 From those questions and my own research of other websites and practice, came the user stories below.
 Before the user stories, I wanted to add here a few questions asked and their answers.